saJuarez/Capstone-Project/README.md

 ## Changelog

+### [11.15.03 Library Poster]
+- Added a "Delete feedback history" feature to the settings tab on the index page.
+- Added dynamic "login/sign-up" icon logic to change this icon in thye side menu depending on a login status.(Ongoing)
+- Worked on side menu logic across all pages on the application.(Ongoing)

 ### [11.15.02 Library Poster]
 - Fully implemented password changing logic.
 - Fixed event handling logic for various modals found on index page.